 Capacitor and/or reactor switching,

-The minimum remedial action required is determined through studies that define the boundary between acceptable and unacceptable System performance.
+The minimum remedial action required is determined through studies that identify the boundary between acceptable and unacceptable System performance.
 Remedial action in addition to this minimum level often can result in further system performance improvements.
 At some higher action level, System performance standards may again be violated if System response approaches another part of the boundary (e.g. high voltage due to extra load shedding).
-However, some extra remedial action (safety margin) should be applied to ensure that at least the minimum action will still occur even for the worst-case credible scheme failure (typically a single component).
+However, some extra remedial action (safety margin) should be applied to ensure that at least the minimum action will still occur even for the worst-case credible scheme failure (typically a single RAS component).
 While actions above the necessary “safety margin” do not create new violations, they may make the scheme costlier and more complex, as well as result in a larger impact to customers (e.g. reduction of generating reserve, shed more load).

 The maximum time allowable to take action will change with the type of problem for which the RAS is a solution.
 Short-term angular and voltage stability problems typically require the fastest response, as fast as a few cycles but usually less than one second.
 Actions to mitigate steady-state stability and slow voltage collapse problems may allow several seconds.
 Thermal overload problems could allow up to several minutes before action is required.